 72 T-NUT LAYOUT

-The standard t-nut layout for years has been the 72 t-nut pattern.
-72 t-nuts is how many t-nuts that you will install on a 4' x 8' sheet of 3/4" ACX plywood.
+The standard T-nut layout for years has been the 72 T-nut pattern.
+72 T-nuts is how many T-nuts that you will install on a 4' x 8' sheet of 3/4" ACX plywood.
 You would choose this pattern if you are building a school wall or a trampoline park.
-There are limitations with the 72 pattern as the spaces are 16" apart.
-That leaves a lot of open space between holds.
+There are limitations with the 72 pattern as the vertical space between t-nuts is 16" apart in a straight line.
+That can leave a lot of open space between holds.
 If you want to be setting routes and boulder problems, scroll down to the 120-pattern.

 120 STAGGERED T-NUT LAYOUT

 Atomik recommends the 120 Hole T-nut pattern (Staggered).
 It gives you T-nuts that are 6" apart with each column of T-nuts staggering.
 Our reasoning for this density is that on a home bouldering wall, space is at its premium since most are not very big.
 When route setting on the standard 72-pattern, you will find significant gaps of space between holds.
 It is easier to set routes on the 120 T-nut patterns because you have more options in terms of the staggering locations and the higher quantity of T-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.

 Please note that standard framing of 16"-on-center will not work for this layout; the vertical row of t-nuts at 32" will be blocked by the stud.
 Framing this wall at 12"-on-center instead adds just one extra stud to the wall and will work with all of the t-nuts.

 System Walls use a grid pattern.
 System walls need to be symmetrical with a tight T-nut spacing for most options to be able to overlap paths.
 This 120 T-nut grid pattern makes it easy to set up repeating holds/moves.